 | United States | Low (domestic energy) | Domestic natural gas cheap ($2.71-2.79 Henry Hub).
 Domestic food production.
 But diesel stays high because crude is globally priced.
 Grocery inflation via transport costs, not production collapse. |

 | Europe | High | Decoupled from Russian gas, now losing Qatari LNG.
-Industrial energy crisis repeat.
+Russia simultaneously cutting Kazakh oil pipeline to PCK refinery (90% of Berlin's fuel) — timed for maximum pain.
+Jet fuel refining capacity covers only 70% of airline demand; 50 days reserves drop to crisis by June.
 Domestic fertilizer production at risk of 2022-style shutdowns. |

 | Pakistan / Bangladesh | Critical | Nearly 100% dependent on Hormuz-transit LNG.
 Cannot afford spot-market replacement.
 Facing rolling blackouts and fertilizer production stalls. |